l337Rooster/Korean-language-parser/README.md

 ```
 uses the lexer's next() method giving it a ``phoneme:tag`` Python RE expression to match the next token, in this case taking any phoneme (``.*``) and
 any of the tags ``MM``, ``NUM.*`` or ``SN`` to match a number terminal.

+#### State of the grammar
+The current R-D grammar is certainly incomplete and almost-certainly wrong is several ways, being developed to date by
+a non-native, intermediate-level Korean language student.
+The hope is that open-source contributors with much more extensive Korean experience will help refine & extend the grammar, as well as adding to the common-pattern recognizers &
+reference material in the tag-mapper.

 #### Web UI
 The webapp front-end to the parser is a simple single-page app, implemented on the [Vue JS](https://vuejs.org) Javascript framework.
 It